7 hours and 40 minutes road trip to Geneva, Switzerland

 The fountain is the tallest not just in Europe but in the world, yes it is the tallest with 140 meters.

-Originally build as safety valve for a local hydraulic water network yet it became the most popular tourist spot an iconic image of the city.
+Originally built as the safety valve for a local hydraulic water network yet it became the most popular tourist spot an iconic image of the city.

 The Basilica Notre-Dame of Geneva

-A ghotic style roman catholic church considered as the main church in Geneva, It has a specific design of stained glass windows.
-There were 7 artists who contributed to make those remarkable evolution of stained glasses.
+A gothic style roman catholic church considered the main church in Geneva, It has a specific design of stained glass windows.
+There were 7 artists who contributed to making those remarkable evolutions of stained glasses.

 There were more places that we could have visited but its a matter of choice, we had a good night at the hotel the bed is good, my husband’s back has definitely relaxed after a long drive and I have a great time watching the city view from the window of our room.